 The iPhone 15 Pro Max was launched towards the end of 2023, with the Samsung Galaxy S24 Ultra following in March 2024.
 The two occupy the same space in the market and are likely to appeal to the same type of customer.

-Both make a big deal of their photographic capabilities in advertising and marketing materials, but it’s only by using them both at the same time that we can really see how those specs measure up against each other in the real world.
+Both make a big deal of their photographic capabilities in advertising and marketing, but it’s only by using them both at the same time that we can really see how those specs measure up against each other in the real world.

-Both of these flagship models use broadly similar specifications to their respective predecessors, the iPhone 14 Pro Max and the Samsung Galaxy S24 Ultra, with a few tweaks here and there.
+Both of these flagship models use broadly similar specifications to their respective predecessors – the iPhone 14 Pro Max and the Samsung Galaxy S23 Ultra – with a few tweaks here and there.

-It’s worth noting at this point that the iPhone’s 48MP sensor outputs by default at 24MP, with options available to either reduce that or use the full resolution.
-The Samsung’s 200MP sensor’s default output is 12MP, with options to use the full resolution in a special mode if you prefer.
+It’s worth noting here that the iPhone’s 48MP sensor outputs by default at 24MP, with options available to either reduce that or use the full resolution.
+The Samsung’s 200MP sensor’s default output is 12MP, with options to use the full resolution in a special mode.

 Both phones use a 12MP selfie camera, and both feature autofocus.